slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.
 - A low value gift may have the opposite effect.

+> *"A bit of fragrance clings to the hand that gives flowers." (...)
+"A candle loses nothing by lighting another candle." (...)
-> *"A guest and a fish stink in three days."
+"A guest and a fish stink in three days."
 -- vox populi*

 > *"He that gives should never remember and he that receives should never forget."